MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 >
 > If you've connected your message extension bot to an **Outlook** channel, you must migrate to the **Microsoft 365** channel.

+[Message extensions](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions) allow users to interact with your web service through buttons and forms through which they can search or initiate actions in an external system from Microsoft Teams and Microsoft Outlook.
+You can send back the result of that interaction to the client in the form of a richly formatted adaptive card.
+There are two types of message extensions:

-Search-based [message extensions](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions) allow users to search an external system and share results through the compose message area of the Microsoft Teams client.
-You can now bring production search-based Teams message extensions to preview audiences in Outlook for Windows desktop and outlook.com by [extending your Teams apps across Microsoft 365](overview.md).
+- [Search-based message extensions](../messaging-extensions/how-to/search-commands/define-search-command.md) allow users to search an external system and share results through the compose message area of the Microsoft Teams client.
+- [Action-based message extensions](../messaging-extensions/how-to/action-commands/define-action-command.md) allow you to present users with a modal pop-up to collect or display information, process the interaction, and send the information back to the client as a rich card.

+You can now bring Teams message extensions to Outlook by extending your Teams apps across Microsoft 365.
+For information about message extension support within Outlook for Windows desktop, Outlook on web, and Outlook on mobile see the support table in [Extend Teams apps across Microsoft 365](overview.md).

-The process to update your search-based Teams message extension involves the following steps:
+The process to update your Teams message extension involves the following steps:

 > [!div class="checklist"]
 >
-> * Update your app manifest (previously called Teams app manifest).
+> - Update your app manifest (previously called Teams app manifest).
-> * Add the Microsoft 365 channel for your bot.
+> - Add the Microsoft 365 channel for your bot.
-> * Sideload your updated app in Teams.
+> - Sideload your updated app in Teams.

-The rest of this guide walks you through these steps and shows how to preview your message extension in Outlook for Windows desktop and web.
+The rest of this guide walks you through these steps and shows how to preview your message extension in Outlook where supported.

 ## Prerequisites

 To complete this tutorial, you need:

-* A Microsoft 365 Developer Program sandbox tenant.
+- A Microsoft 365 Developer Program sandbox tenant.
-* A test environment with Microsoft 365 apps installed from the Microsoft 365 Apps *Current Channel*.
+- For search-based message extensions, a test environment with Microsoft 365 apps installed from the Microsoft 365 Apps *Current Channel*.
-* (Optional) Microsoft Visual Studio Code with the Teams Toolkit extension.
+- (Optional) Microsoft Visual Studio Code with the Teams Toolkit extension.

 > [!div class="nextstepaction"]
 > [Install prerequisites](prerequisites.md)

 ## Link unfurling

-If your search-based message extension supports [link unfurling](../messaging-extensions/how-to/link-unfurling.md) in Teams, follow the steps in this article to enable link unfurling in Outlook on web  and Windows desktop environments.
+If your message extension supports [link unfurling](../messaging-extensions/how-to/link-unfurling.md) in Teams, follow the steps in this article to enable link unfurling in Outlook.
 The [code sample](#code-sample) section provides a link unfurling app for testing.

 ## Stage View

-If your search-based message extension unfurls links that display cards to launch [Stage View](../tabs/tabs-link-unfurling.md) in Teams, follow the steps in this article that enables your users in Outlook on web and Windows desktop to send links that work the same way in Outlook.
+If your message extension unfurls links that display cards to launch [Stage View](../tabs/tabs-link-unfurling.md) in Teams, follow the steps in this article that enables your users in Outlook on web and Windows desktop to send links that work the same way in Outlook.

-Outlook mobile users on Android and [Microsoft Outlook beta TestFlight](https://testflight.apple.com/join/AhS6fRDK) iOS rings can now receive and take actions on cards from your apps that were sent to them by users on Outlook on web and Windows desktop.
+Outlook mobile users on Android and [Microsoft Outlook beta TestFlight](https://testflight.apple.com/join/AhS6fRDK) iOS rings can now receive and take actions on cards from your apps that were sent to them by users on Outlook.

 The [code sample](#code-sample) section provides a Stage View app for testing.